+1 Intrasi tructure networ ĸ

+The identified infrastructure in this table reflects current understanding of infrastructure needs at the time of making the development scheme.

+Wastewater

-rable 5: infrastructure catalo ogue for the Boggo Road CRR PDA Infrastructure network The identified infrastructure in this table reflects current understanding of infrastructure needs at the time of making the development scheme.
-Wastewater Conveyance and treatment As required to service the PDA and may include the following augmentations and / or new items: • DN315mm PE sewer main on O'Keefe Service Drive between Diamantina Road East and Laundry Drive redirecting internal Princess Alexandra Hospital flows to DN630mm trunk main (preferred strategy). • Potential alternative upgrades, subject to feasibility investigations strategy. • Total Water Cycle Management (TWCM) sustainability initiatives • internal sewerage conveyance, and • provide connections.
-Protection of: • existing mains.
+Conveyance and treatment

+As required to service the PDA and may include the following augmentations and / or new items:

+- DN315mm PE sewer main on O'Keefe Service Drive between Diamantina Road East and Laundry Drive redirecting internal Princess Alexandra Hospital flows to DN630mm trunk main (preferred strategy). - Potential alternative upgrades, subject to feasibility investigations strategy. - Total Water Cycle Management (TWCM) sustainability initiatives - internal sewerage conveyance, and - provide connections.

+Protection of:

+existing mains.

 Note: Refer to Infrastructure Plan Background Report for alternative wastewater strategies.

+Water supply

+Potable water

-Water supply Potable water As required to service the PDA and may include augmentations and / or new items: • upgrade of watermain in Annerley Road to DN250 PE pipe (PDA-associated land) • upgrade of watermain in Railway Terrace to DN180 PE pipe (PDA-associated land) • upgrade of watermain in Cornwall Street to DN250 PE pipe (PDA-associated land) • potential relocations • internal water supply reticulation • provide connections, and Protection of: • existing mains.
+As required to service the PDA and may include augmentations and / or new items:

+- upgrade of watermain in Annerley Road to DN250 PE pipe (PDA-associated land) - upgrade of watermain in Railway Terrace to DN180 PE pipe (PDA-associated land) - upgrade of watermain in Cornwall Street to DN250 PE pipe (PDA-associated land) - potential relocations - internal water supply reticulation - provide connections.

+Protection of:

+• existing mains.

+Stormwater

+Detention, conveyance and treatment

+As required to service the PDA and may include the following augmentation and / or new items:

+- stormwater detention basins on western side of Kent Street / Laundry Drive delivered as part of the CRR TSD project - flood mitigation, which may include stormwater harvesting and total water cycle managment plan opportunities - · development site detention, and - internal network relief.

+Protection of:

+existing mains.

-Infrastructure network Stormwater Detention, conveyance and treatment As required to service the PDA and may include the following augmentation and / or new items: • stormwater detention basins on western side of Kent Street / Laundry Drive delivered as part of the CRR TSD project PDA wide stormwater harvesting and water balancing opportunity development site detention, and • internal network relief.
-Protection of: • existing mains.
-Transport Intersections and site access As required to service the PDA and may include enhancements to address intersection and site access requirements for development supported by comprehensive traffic and transport studies (undertaken by the applicant and approved by the CRRDA or relevant authority) to manage and mitigate impacts on local road network including pedestrian and cyclist movements.
-This may include works to: Annerley Road and Railway Terrace intersection Annerley Road and Peter Doherty Street intersection Ipswich Road and Diamantina Drive intersection Ipswich Road and Alexandra Drive intersection Cornwall Street and Ipswich Road intersection Ipswich Road and O'Keefe Street intersection Streets and laneways As required to service the PDA and may include enhancements to the local road network (including pedestrian and cyclist movements) to manage and mitigate impacts of development as required by comprehensive traffic and transport studies for the PDA.
-This may include: kerbside allocation and carriageway width modification on Boggo Road and Joe Baker Street delivered as part of the CRR TSD project kerbside allocation and carriageway width modification on Kent Street delivered as part of the CRR Rail, Integration, Systems (RIS) project kerbside allocation and carriageway width modification to Peter Doherty Street to accommodate potential separated on-road cycle path cross block links and laneways Kent Street / Laundry Drive interim upgrades Kent Street / Laundry Drive ultimate upgrades
+Infrastructure network Transport Intersections and site access As required to service the PDA and may include enhancements to address intersection and site access requirements for development supported by comprehensive traffic and transport studies (undertaken by the applicant and approved by the MEDQ (or its delegate) to manage and mitigate impacts on local road network including pedestrian and cyclist movements.
+This may include works to: Annerley Road and Railway Terrace intersection Annerley Road and Peter Doherty Street intersection Ipswich Road and Diamantina Drive intersection Ipswich Road and Alexandra Drive intersection Cornwall Street and Ipswich Road intersection, and Ipswich Road and O'Keefe Street intersection.
+Streets and laneways As required to service the PDA and may include enhancements to the local road network (including pedestrian and cyclist movements) to manage and mitigate impacts of development as required by comprehensive traffic and transport studies for the PDA.
+This may include: kerbside allocation and carriageway width modification on Boggo Road and Joe Baker Street delivered as part of the CRR TSD project kerbside allocation and carriageway width modification on Kent Street delivered as part of the CRR Rail, Integration, Systems (RIS) project kerbside allocation and carriageway width modification to Peter Doherty Street to accommodate potential separated on-road cycle path cross block links and laneways Kent Street / Laundry Drive interim upgrades72, and Kent Street / Laundry Drive ultimate upgrades72.

-66 For guidance, refer to the Kent Street Movement Corridor Guideline.
+72 For guidance, refer to the Kent Street Movement Corridor Guideline prepared by CRRDA.